 May the Lord turn His countenance upon you and give you peace.

-Yesterday’s wedding of Oscar and Kelly was one of the most amazingly joyous celebrations we’ve ever had the pleasure of hosting at our house.
+Yesterday’s wedding of Oscar and Nicole was one of the most amazingly joyous celebrations we’ve ever had the pleasure of hosting at our house.
 Life was breaking out all over.
 And the dancing as awesome.

 Marianne and I want to thank everyone who came for your help.
 It was the Body of Christ – and community – in all it’s glory.